nfagerlund/note_systems/README.md

 # Appendix

-## Installing AppleScripts on Mac
+## Installing Scripts on Mac

+Don't save the web pages where you can read the code!
+Either clone a local copy of the repo, or use the "Clone or Download" button above and choose "Download ZIP".

 For apps that support them, Unix-y scripts (`.rb` files and the like) can be dropped into the scripts folder as-is.

 But the `.applescript` and `.applescript.js` files in this repo need to be compiled before you can use them:

-1. Remove the `.js` extension, if present.
-1. Open the file in /Applications/Utilities/Script Editor.app.
-1. If it was a `.js` file, use the upper-left drop-down menu to change the language to JavaScript.
-(I never found a way to make Script Editor recognize an uncompiled source file as JavaScript, alas.)
-1. From the File menu, choose either "Export..." or "Save As...".
-1. In the save dialog, change the "File Format:" dropdown from "Text" to "Script".
-1. Save the new copy of the file, which has the same name but a `.scpt` extension.
+1. For each file, run `osacompile -o <NAME>.scpt -l JavaScript <NAME>.applescript.js`.
+(For plain `.applescript` files, omit the `-l JavaScript` option.)
+For example:

+    ```
+    osacompile -o "FMP - Append.scpt" -l JavaScript "FMP - Append.applescript.js"
+    ```
-After that, you can put the `.scpt` copies in `~/Library/Scripts` (or an application-specific scripts folder) and they'll work as expected.
+1. Put the `.scpt` output files in `~/Library/Scripts` (or an app-specific scripts folder).

+Alternately, you can use /Applications/Utilities/Script Editor.app to compile scripts, but that can be kind of obnoxious.

-What's going on here is that the OS expects these scripts to be saved in a weird binary format that includes both the source code AND some kind of compiled bytecode, so it can run them at a reasonable speed.
-(Remember that this stuff dates back to the days of Motorola 80k processors, although even today compiling OSA scripts on demand \[e.g. by shelling out to `osascript`\] is shockingly slow.)
+What's going on here is that the OS expects these scripts to be saved in a weird binary format that includes both the source code AND some kind of compiled bytecode (or, actually it might be real machine code, now that I'm reading the `osacompile` man page...).
+I think that used to be necessary to run scripts at a reasonable speed; remember that this stuff dates back to the ancient days of Classic Mac OS, although even today compiling OSA scripts on demand (e.g. by shelling out to `osascript`) is slower than you'd think.
 The scripts are posted as text here because putting unreadable binary junk into Git is bad form.

 ## Installing Shortcut Files on iOS

+Don't save the web pages where you can read the code!
+Either clone a local copy of the repo, or use the "Clone or Download" button above and choose "Download ZIP".

 After downloading any of the `.shortcut.plist` files in this repo to your Mac, you need to compile them and then get them to your iOS device somehow.